 - This award is given to the doctoral student who has shown great promise for a future career in the field, as demonstrated by their performance in the laboratory and in classes.

 - This award is given to the doctoral student with the best research article within the past year.

 Current PhD Students

-Congratulations to our PhD graduates!
+Congratulations to our new 2020 PhD graduates!

 Dr. Natalie Covington graduated in 2019 with a PhD in Hearing and Speech Sciences from Vanderbilt University and is currently a Research Fellow at Vanderbilt University Medical Center, next Fall she will be an Assistant Professor at the University of Minnesota.

 Dr. Karen Arndt graduated from Vanderbilt University with her PhD degree in 2019 and is now working at Radford University, Virginia in the Communication Sciences and Disorders Department.

 Dr. George Castle graduated from Vanderbilt University in 2019 and is now a Clinical Assistant Professor in the department of Communicative Sciences and Disorders at the New York University Steinhardt in New York City, NY.

 Dr. Hannah Krimm received her Master of Science in Speech-Language Pathology in 2013 from Vanderbilt University School of Medicine and graduated with her PhD in Hearing and Speech Sciences at Vanderbilt University in May 2019.
 She accepted a position of Assistant Professor at the University of Georgia in Athens, GA.

 Dr. Jena McDaniel graduated in 2019 with a PhD in Hearing and Speech Sciences at Vanderbilt University and is continuing her education as a Postdoctoral Fellow at the University of Kansas in Lawrence, KS.